NEET to EET Programme

 » Employability workshops - CV writing clinics, job applications, mock interviews with corporate partners, external speakers and money skills training.

 » Training - accredited courses including Sports Leaders UK, youth achievement awards, work skills and courses bespoke to the individuals.

 » Mentoring - qualified mentors that act as a positive role model to work on a 1-2-1 basis with the young person to create a bespoke support package.

-80% of the 250 NEET young people (200) engaged will re-engage with employment, education or training over the course of the year.
-We envisage that 150 of these will sustain this outcome for more than 6 months with the support of our mentors through our KIT (keep in touch) processes.
-On top of this, we aim to support 50 NEETs to progress into structured volunteering within their local communities - supporting even more young people to make a positive change in their lives.
+75% of the 320 NEET young people (240) engaged will re-engage with employment, education or training over the course of the year.
+180 of these will sustain this outcome for more than 6 months with the support of our mentors.
+100 NEETs will achieve long-term (6 months+) sustained employment.
+On top of this, we aim to support 80 NEETs to progress into structured volunteering within their local communities - supporting even more young people to make a positive change in their lives.